rebelsky/sams-assorted-musings-reflections/doug-cutchins-essay.md

-> Grinnell is one of the few places in the country where talented domestic students can get a top-notch liberal arts education in a diverse community of students irrespective of their ability to afford such an education.
+> Grinnell is one of the few places in the country where talented domestic students can get a top-notch liberal arts education in a diverse community of students irrespective of their ability to pay for such an education.
 Grinnell also builds strong citizens by giving students significant control over their college experience, control exemplified by both the individually mentored curriculum and principles of self governance.

+What do I mean by that?
 For the first issue, as far as I know, none of those three peers come close to our support for low-SES [2] students.
 And, as I've heard from visiting college counselors, Grinnell really is more diverse than it's peers.

 For the second, the difference in student roles is exemplified by a simple comparison: Both Mac and Grinnell have startup weekends.
 At Mac,